(And the best die young: The short life and death of Selena Quintanilla-Perez – Copyright© 2009 – cyberaxis.wordpress.com)

 Selena’s cameo in the Don Juan Demarco movie with Johnny Depp and Marlon Brando, gives more than subtle hint of what was in her future: the flowering of a multi-faceted entertainer.
 The cameo was only three seconds long – but for those who knew what they were looking at – what a glorious three seconds it was.
 Selena, in colorful regalia with her Mariachis in spiffy charros, belts out an extended note before being panned out of the picture, but the moment had already slipped into legend.

-That same Youtube clip is candidly revealing of the Selena the world never knew: the quintessential American kid who transformed herself and a marginal music genre into something the world would never forget - a feat which somewhat mirrors what Bob Marley and the Wailers did for reggae.
+That same Youtube clip is candidly revealing of the Selena the world never knew: the quintessential American kid who transformed herself, and a marginal/regional music, genre into something the world would never forget – a feat which somewhat mirrors what Bob Marley and the Wailers did for reggae.
 In the clip Selena’s pronunciation of “Don Juan Demarco” is ethnically authentic but her accent is as American as apple-pie.
+(The original Youtube video connected to this has been deleted.
+In the interim, here is a slightly different replacement:)

 Not A Sparrow Falls To The Ground: Noone grieves alone when it comes to the untimely death of this young woman.
 This Princess.
 But what is it that makes the death of Selena so deep and so wrenching even for people who knew her only tangentially through her music?
 Hold that question, because the answer is as rooted in the person of Selena as the roots of that proverbial tree are rooted in the earth.